-- 2. Commercial print applications typically require pixels per inch. - 3.
-A is a linked file that you placed into a Photoshop document. - 4.
+- 3. A is a linked file that you placed into a Photoshop document. - 4.
 The is context sensitive, providing access to different functions depending on what tool is active. - 5.
 The is the final size of a printed page.

 - 6. The tool is used to draw irregular-shaped selection marquees. - 7.
 The tool is used to create precise shapes based on anchor points and connecting line segments. - 8.
-The tool can be used to drag layer contents to another position within the image, or into another open document. - When selecting color ranges, the value determines how much of the current color range falls into the selection. - 10. is a lossy compression method that is best used when large file size might be a problem.

-1. Briefly describe the difference between raster images and vector graphics.
+The tool can be used to drag layer contents to another position within the image, or into another open document. - 9.
+When selecting color ranges, the value determines how much of the current color range falls into the selection. - 10. is a lossy compression method that is best used when large file size might be a problem. - 1.Briefly describe the difference between raster images and vector graphics.

-2.Briefly explain three separate methods for isolating an image from its background.
+2. Briefly explain three separate methods for isolating an image from its background.

-3.Briefly describe the relationship between anchor points and handles (direction lines) on a vector path.
+3. Briefly describe the relationship between anchor points and handles (direction lines) on a vector path.